darnellhernandez/COMP3040A2/README.md

 ## PREREQUISITES

-Prerequisites to using this are having a complete resume,
+Prerequisites to using this are having a complete resume.

 ## INSTRUCTIONS